ioki-mobility/LokaliseGradlePlugin/README.md

 This will generate two tasks `downloadTranslationsForMain` and `downloadTranslationsForSpanishhOnly`.
 If you run the latter, it will only download the translated strings for spanish.

+By default, there is also on `downloadTranslationsForAll` task that will execute all the created tasks in case you have to execute all of them after each other.

 # Release

 * Checkout `main` branch